-Monitoring, control and surveillance (MCS) is carried out at-sea and shore-side for the federal fisheries by the OLE (OLE 2022) and the USCG (17th District USCG) (USG 2022).
+Monitoring, control, and surveillance (MCS) is carried out at-sea and shore-side for the federal fisheries by the OLE and the USCG (17th District USCG).
 The USCG also undertake inspections of fishing vessels and enforce mandatory safety of life and property at sea requirements for the fishing fleets.
-The AWT fulfills the MCS function for the state water fisheries (AWT 2022).
+The AWT fulfills the MCS function for the state water fisheries.
 The AWT also liaise with the OLE and may also request the assistance of the USCG vessels and aircraft to help in their surveillance and enforcement activities.

-OLE protects marine wildlife and habitat by enforcing domestic laws, e.g., Federal Fisheries Regulations for Fisheries of the EEZ of Alaska [50 CFR 679] and international agreements, e.g., combating Illegal, Unreported, Unregulated (IUU) fishing through the Joint Statement on Enhanced Fisheries Cooperation between the US and Russia.
+OLE protects marine wildlife and habitat by enforcing domestic laws, e.g., Federal Fisheries Regulations for Fisheries of the EEZ of Alaska [50 CFR 679] and international agreements (e.g., combating illegal, unreported, unregulated [IUU] fishing through the Joint Statement on Enhanced Fisheries Cooperation between the U.S. and Russia).

 The OLE in Alaska focuses on outreach and education programs to help the fishing industry understand the rationale for regulations and prevent or minimize infractions.
-The OLE publishes a national annual report (OLE 2021) and the Alaska region submits six monthly reports to the NPFMC (as an example see OLE 2021a - Report for the period October 2020 - September 2021).
+The OLE publishes a national annual report (OLE 2021a), and the Alaska region submits six monthly reports to the NPFMC (e.g., OLE 2021b).

-OLE agents/officers have the option to provide a written warning for minor offences however, these are taken into account for repeat offenders.
+OLE agents and officers have the option to provide a written warning for minor offences however, these are taken into account for repeat offenders.
 More serious offences can be dealt with by a summary settlement, i.e., a violation which is not contested and results in a ticket which may include a discounted fine, thus allowing the violator to quickly resolve the case without incurring legal expenses.
-Thereafter, an offence is referred to NOAA's Office of General Counsel (OGC) for Enforcement and Litigation which can impose a sanction on the vessels permit or further refer the case to the US Attorney's Office for criminal proceedings.
+Thereafter, an offence is referred to NOAA's Office of General Counsel for Enforcement and Litigation which can impose a sanction on the vessels permit or further refer the case to the U.S. Attorney's Office for criminal proceedings.
 Penalties may range from severe monetary fines, boat seizure and/or imprisonment.
 The MSA has an enforcement policy section (50 CFR 600.740) that details these "remedies for violations".

 The USCG is the primary agency for at-sea fisheries enforcement.
-The USCG objectives are to prevent encroachment into the US EEZ, ensure compliance with domestic fisheries regulations, ensure compliance with international agreements and high seas fishing regulations.
-The 17th Coast Guard District covers the Alaska EEZ and is responsible for the largest amount of coastline and one of the largest areas of responsibility within the USCG (USG 2022).
+The USCG objectives are to prevent encroachment into the U.S. EEZ, ensure compliance with domestic fisheries regulations, ensure compliance with international agreements and high seas fishing regulations.
+The 17th Coast Guard District covers the Alaska EEZ and is responsible for the largest amount of coastline and one of the largest areas of responsibility within the USCG.

-If the USCG detects a fisheries infringement, they gather evidence and hand over the investigation to the OLE).
+If the USCG detects a fisheries infringement, they gather evidence and hand over the investigation to the OLE.
 The USCG provides reports to each Council meeting (e.g., USCG 2021).